-Evidence from 13 countries on the context, threats, and children’s perspectives of online child sexual exploitation and abuse.
+Evidence from 25 countries across 6 regions on the context, threats, and children’s perspectives of technology-facilitated child sexual exploitation and abuse.

-In a unique collaboration ECPAT International, INTERPOL and UNICEF have combined forces to assess the context, threat and collect children’s perspectives of online child sexual exploitation and abuse in 13 countries in Southeast Asia and Eastern and Southern Africa.
-This ground-breaking project was made possible with funding from the Global Partnership to End Violence against Children through its Safe Online initiative.
-Not only does the combined expertise of the partners makes this project unique, but Disrupting Harm also creates the possibility to compare across the 13 countries.
+In a unique collaboration ECPAT International, INTERPOL and UNICEF Innocenti – Global Office of Research and Foresight have combined forces to assess the context, threat and collect children’s perspectives of technology-facilitated child sexual exploitation and abuse in 25 countries in 6 regions.
+This ground-breaking project was made possible with funding from Safe Online.

 ECPAT conducted a comprehensive analysis of the existing research, legislation, policy, and systems addressing online child sexual exploitation and abuse for each target country, as well as collect data in the 13 countries.